piccolo-orm/piccolo/docs/src/piccolo/features/supported_databases.rst

 SQLite
 ------
-SQLite support is not as complete as Postgres, but it is available.
+SQLite support is not as complete as Postgres, but it is available - mostly because it's easy to setup.